amirulashrafazahar/SerenityDemo/README.md

 # Serenity Demo

-This project cover 3 test scenarios of application login, new work log and using work log filter automated using APPIUM with Java
+This automation project cover 3 test scenarios of application login, new work log and using work log filter using APPIUM with Java with total of 13 test cases

 ## Getting Started